Latrodectus42/hector/README.md

 The idea is to build a bot that passes messages between Slack and Gitter.

-You can find more about the <https://crowdsec/net|project here.>
+You can find more about the project here : https://medium.com